Harry G. John: Early years

 Born in Milwaukee, Wisconsin.
 John's mother, Elise Miller John, was one of two daughters of brewery founder Frederick Miller.
 He graduated from the University of Notre Dame in 1941 and was president of Miller Brewing from 1946 to 1947, succeeded by his cousin Fred Miller (1906–1954).
 John married Erica Nowotny in 1956 and the couple had nine children.

 As a young man, John funded leprosariums in India and camps for Milwaukee inner-city blacks.
 He donated money to dig wells in drought-stricken West Africa and provided seminary training in the Philippines.

 De Rance Foundation

 In the early 1950s, Harry G. John, a devout Catholic, utilized his inheritance - Miller stock valued at $14 million - to found the De Rance Foundation, which he named after Armand Jean le Bouthillier de Rance, the 17th century abbot of the monastery at La Trappe, France.
 In 1972, Philip Morris through the broker Kidder Peabody, bought Miller Brewing, resulting in the value of John's stock soaring to $97 million overnight.
 The De Rance Foundation thus became the world's largest Catholic charity.
-Harry distributed 10% of his profits to The Roman Catholic Church from DeRance each year.
+Harry distributed 10% of his profits to the Roman Catholic Church from De Rance each year.